pstraebler/1minAI-autologin/README.md

 ### Chrome webdriver

-This script uses the Chrome Webdriver (and therefore, Google Chrome).
+By default, this script uses the Chrome Webdriver (and therefore, Google Chrome).

 You can download it from [Chrome for Testing availability](https://googlechromelabs.github.io/chrome-for-testing/) and put the binary *chromedriver* in your `$PATH`

 The Chromedrive must match the version of Google Chrome installed on your computer.

+### Firefox webdriver (Gecko)

+You can also use Firefox webdriver by adding the `--firefox` option.

+Depending on the OS you're using, gecko webdriver may already be provided by the installed Firefox package.
+If not, you can download it from [Github](https://github.com/mozilla/geckodriver), and install the binary *geckodriver* in your `$PATH`.

 ### Env file